Charging an electric vehicle (EV) usually takes longer than filling up petrol and diesel cars and needs a little more planning.

 Government grants are available for installing home EV chargepoints (also known as wall boxes), which are typically rated at 3kW or 7kW.

-You can plug electric cars into a standard three-pin plug at home.
+You can plug electric vehicles into a standard three-pin plug at home.
 However, it takes longer to charge.

 There are two types of home electricity tariffs: